There are lots of ways you can be involved in shaping and improving the services you get as a tenant or leaseholder.

 - can be open to all local residents, not just council tenants and leaseholders

 Groups across the borough are always looking for new members from their community.
-We currently support several groups – you can check the dates and times of resident group meetings.

-Contact us if you would like to set-up a group for your local area and would like our support.
+Contact us below if you would like to set-up a group for your local area and would like our support.